 The mission of the Department of School Services is to provide a positive, safe and respectful environment for students, staff and families of Memphis-Shelby County Schools and to ensure that each student has the opportunity to develop to his or her full potential.
-We strive to continually achieve District Goal #4 by ensuring schools are safe and well-prepared for learning, fostering student achievement and helping to effectuate the district’s 80/90/100% goals by the year 2025.
 To support our mission, we aim to use a holistic approach to contribute to students’ well-being, creating a high level of well-preparedness for learning, life and success.

 The Memphis-Shelby County Schools Department of School Services aims to provide a safe and respectful environment for students, staff and families of Memphis-Shelby County Schools.
 To achieve this goal, our department has instituted a comprehensive approach in addressing school violence and other fault-line areas such as the suspension rate, arrest and transport rate, overage for grade students and internal gang involved youth.
 Our knowledge and understanding of these factors has led us to develop and implement a comprehensive approach to address these concerns.